deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 files will remain available.
 This however means that chunks from existing files will not be deduplicated with chunks from newly uploaded files, meaning you might use more storage space that is optimally possible.

-#### `sled_cache_capacity` {#sled_cache_capacity}

-This parameter can be used to tune the capacity of the cache used by [sled](https://sled.rs), the database Garage uses internally to store metadata.
-Tune this to fit the RAM you wish to make available to your Garage instance.
-This value has a conservative default (128MB) so that Garage doesn't use too much RAM by default, but feel free to increase this for higher performance.

-#### `sled_flush_every_ms` {#sled_flush_every_ms}

-This parameters can be used to tune the flushing interval of sled.
-Increase this if sled is thrashing your SSD, at the risk of losing more data in case of a power outage (though this should not matter much as data is replicated on other nodes).
-The default value, 2000ms, should be appropriate for most use cases.

 #### `lmdb_map_size` {#lmdb_map_size}